 - uneconomic duplication of services

-- divisive effects on the community with implications for social cohesion and equality.
+- divisive effects on the community with implications for social cohesion and equality

 - we want the Human Rights Act amended to treat religious contractors delivering general public services on behalf of a public authority to be treated themselves as public authorities

-- until such time as legislation is amended, we want all contracts with religious groups to provide public services to include equality, non-discrimination and non-proselytising clauses
+- until such time as legislation is amended, we want all contracts with religious groups to provide public services to include equality, non-discrimination, and non-proselytising clauses

 - we want all public authorities to maintain a public record of contracts with religious groups and to set appropriate contractual and monitoring systems in place to prevent discrimination in employment or provision of services

-You can support the BHA by becoming a member.
+You can support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
-You can make a donation to the BHA.
+You can make a donation to Humanists UK.